 It can be exhausting to watch someone you care about be manipulated, used, and constantly agitated from the stress that results from a relationship with a narcissist.
 When you feel the need to point out to victims that their reactions are exaggerated, that they should just “let it go,” and that they should not allow their abuser to impact their feelings; don’t!
 This usually comes from a perspective of wanting to help, but it often adds to the pain and will isolate victims.

 Survival mode is where your victim has been - maybe for a year, maybe for many more!
 I didn’t realize just how starved for understanding I was until one day, while riding along in a car, my son played a song on the radio that brought tears to my eyes - it was called “Better Broken.”
-My teenage granddaughter reached over and held my hand for the remainder of the ride and for those moments I felt that someone understood my pain.
+My teenage granddaughter reached over and held my hand for the remainder of the ride and for those moments, I felt that someone understood my pain.

 Be Patient with the victim!
 Loving, long-term patience will immensely help victims of narcissism.
 It will give them a breath of relief, a sounding board, and security they can turn to in their darkest moments.